Magic Beginnings of Boston Based Magician. Part Four.

 Boston Magician

 One More Thing…I forgot to mention that Both Hank Lee’s Magic Factory and Diamonds Magic are now closed.
-Alas, there are no brick and mortar shops in the immediate Boston area.
+Alas, there are no brick-and-mortar shops in the immediate Boston area.
 However, there is a shop in Ludlow that I haven’t visited because of the distance.
 Nevertheless, here’s a link to RP Magic Shop.